 Finally, social media firms are responding, albeit with different levels of success.
 Social media platforms have acted on the majority of the social media posts that are being falsified by fact checkers, usually by removing such content or by attaching warnings.
 The response from social media firms is uneven, however.
 According to the Reuters Institute at Oxford University, 59% of the Twitter posts rated as false in their study sample remain up, 27% of the falsified claims caught on YouTube remain up, and 24% of the falsified claims on Facebook remain up.

 The good advice about maintaining your newsfeeds remains the same.
 Don’t forward or share Coronavirus information with your friends and family unless you’ve spent some time inspecting the source and thinking about the claims.
 Keep your information sources diverse and don’t overload on political commentary if you are interested in the public health advice.
 Go to public agencies like the CDC and WHO for credible health information, not political commentators.

-Not only do we have to fight the virus and cope with the social and psychological consequences of sheltering in place.
-We have to battle junk health news and Coronavirus misinformation.
-Injecting half-truths and politicized health message into public life is especially dangerous, and attacking the credible public agencies and the trustworthy news organizations means more people may make poor choices for their own health and those around them.
+Not only do we have to fight the virus and cope with the social and psychological consequences of sheltering in place, we have to battle junk health news and Coronavirus misinformation.
+Injecting half-truths and politicised health message into public life is especially dangerous, and attacking the credible public agencies and the trustworthy news organisations means more people may make poor choices for their own health and those around them.

 Now that most of us are confined to our homes we’ll be looking hard for answers and guidance on the Internet.
 If you are healthy, consider joining the resistance to junk health news—just not spreading it is a significant contribution and an important act of resistance.